 While there is an ongoing, sometimes wearisome fight to increase diversity and inclusion in STEM, it’s important to know that there are people of color in STEM fields right now doing incredible work.
 The people we covered this year in STEM come from all different walks of life: some were formerly homeless, incarcerated, told they could never achieve in school, and faced other challenges.

-Here are 10 of the most intriguing men and women in STEM that Black Enterprise covered in 2016: (Click on the names to read each one’s full story).
+Here are 10 of the most intriguing African Americans in science and tech that Black Enterprise covered in this year.
+Click on the names to read each one’s full story.

 Hip-hop entertainer turned tech entrepreneur